dzaharia1/punctualplane/README.md

 ```
 ##### Sample

-All Jeblue flights from Chicago, IL to New York, NY during the month of January, your query would be:
+All Jeblue flights from Chicago, IL to New York, NY during the month of January:

 `/findflights?OriginCityName=Chicago, IL&DestCityName=New York, NY&Carrier=B6&Month=1`